open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 standard that you can use for agent management: Open Agent Management Protocol (OpAMP).

-The [OpAMP specification][opamp-spec] (status: Beta) defines how to manage a fleet of telemetry data agents.
+The [OpAMP specification][opamp-spec] defines how to manage a fleet of telemetry data agents.
 These agents can be [OpenTelemetry collectors][otel-collector], Fluent Bit or other agents in any arbitrary combination.

 > **Note** The term "agent" is used here as a catch-all term for OpenTelemetry
 > components that respond to OpAMP, this could be the collector but also SDK